globalwordnet/english-wordnet/NEW_SYNSETS.md

 include:

 * Converting a verb to a noun or adjective by adding '-ing' or '-ed'
-* Converting an adjective to an adverb by adding '-ing'
+* Converting an adjective to an adverb by adding '-ly'
-* Productive prefixes such as 'non-'
+* Productive prefixes such as 'non-', 'un-'
-* Systematic polysemy: e.g., using a part to refer to a whole
+* Systematic polysemy: e.g., using a part to refer to a whole ** Example: "congress" meaning the "members of congress"

 ## Distinction